 Wouldn’t such a session have contributed to a healthy debate?
 And might such debate have led at least some teachers to subject their ideas to the reality testing on which truth ultimately depends?
 Sadly, we will never know.

 2 There were just two notable exceptions—both of them high school teachers who came to my defense on the forum.
 If others shared their view, they lacked the courage to say so in the current environment.

-5 For an astute analysis of the various fallacies involved in generalizing from such particulars, see W. Alexander Bell, “Motte-and-Bailey: The Academic Threat from ‘Lived Experience’,” James G. Martin Center for Academic Renewal, April 2, 2021.
+5. For an astute analysis of the various fallacies involved in generalizing from such particulars, see W. Alexander Bell, “Motte-and-Bailey: The Academic Threat from ‘Lived Experience,’” The James G. Martin Center for Academic Renewal, April 2, 2021, https://tinyurl.com/ykuszdfh.

-11 While he valued the “healthy dialogue” promoted by my sometimes “provocative” posts —Rossero explained—he had yielded to “a number of” complaints about my reference to the Floyd video, which was an upsetting reminder of the event for the complainants.
-Though a prior email from him had claimed that my reference “did not honor the culture of respect outlined in the . . . community guidelines,” he acknowledged over the phone that it was not my intent to cross the line “to disrespect.”
+12. While Rossero valued the “healthy dialogue” promoted by my sometimes “provocative” posts—he explained—he had yielded to “a number of” complaints about my reference to the Floyd video, which was an upsetting reminder of the event for the complainants.
+Though a prior email from him had claimed that my reference “did not honor the culture of respect outlined in the . . . community guidelines,” he now acknowledged that it was not my intent to cross the line “to disrespect.”